EriksKlotins/DV1537_OOP_CPP/README.md

 3. Format output exactly as specified/exemplified in the assignment descriptions
 4. Follow good code writing practices:

-	a.
-Do not use global variables
+	1. Do not use global variables
-	b.
-Divide classes into .cpp and .h files
+	2. Divide classes into .cpp and .h files
-	c.
-All parameters that are constants should be declared as such
+	3. All parameters that are constants should be declared as such
-	d.
-All variable and class names should be in English, self-explanatory, and must use CamelCase.
+	4. All variable and class names should be in English, self-explanatory, and must use camelCase.
-	e.
-All code that is not used should be removed
+	5. All code that is not used should be removed
-	f.
-Use code comments when the reasoning behind the solution is not obvious
+	6. Use code comments when the reasoning behind the solution is not obvious
-	g.
-Always check that that all allocated memory is released and avoid memory leaks
+	7. Always check that that all allocated memory is released and avoid memory leaks

 5. You should not use any external libraries other than `math`, `iostream`, and `fstream`.
 6. The program should be robust against wrong input data.
 If there is an error with input file the program should gracefully terminate with an non zero exit code.